ZentrixLabs/ZentrixLabs.PrtgSdk/README.md

 - 🚦 Handles pagination and throttling
 - 🪶 Minimal dependencies, logging via `ILogger<T>`

+## Security & Auth Notes

+This SDK uses **PRTG API v1**, which authenticates via API token passed in the query string.

+- ✅ Best used with a **dedicated, read-only PRTG user** account.
+- 🔐 Ensure HTTPS is enabled on your PRTG server.
+- 🚫 Do not log full request URLs — the SDK redacts API tokens in debug logs.
+- ⏱️ All HTTP requests enforce a timeout and avoid blocking indefinitely.

+For session-based auth with bearer tokens (API v2), use a different integration — this SDK is intentionally optimized for unattended, background service use.

 ## Installation

 This SDK is designed for internal use but may be published to NuGet in the future.